ricsanfre/pi-cluster/docs/_docs/monitoring.md

     - name: Loki
       type: loki
       url: http://loki-gateway.logging.svc.cluster.local

+    # Additional configuration to grafana dashboards sidecar
+    # Search in all namespaces for configMaps containing label `grafana_dashboard`
+    sidecar:
+      dashboards:
+        searchNamespace: ALL

   # Disabling monitoring of K8s services.
   # Monitoring of K3S components will be configured out of kube-prometheus-stack
   kubelet: